 Are there different side effects?

-There is very little, if any difference between the side effects associated with these drugs, as they contain the same ingredient.
-More commonly reported side effects include stomach pain, diarrhoea and headache.
-More detailed information can be found on the respective product pages.
+More commonly reported side effects of antibiotics include stomach pain, diarrhoea and headache.
+More detailed information can be found in the patient information leaflet supplied with the medicine.

 Is it right for me?